bparanj/coding-skill/_posts/2020-02-21-longest-palindromic-substring.md

+---
+layout: post
+---

+One of the top 100 questions asked by Amazon.
+Recursive solution to solving longest palindromic substring.

 ## Longest Palindromic Substring

 This question is Amazon's top 100 questions asked during the interview.
 Given a string s, find the longest palindromic substring in s.
 Example: